Boat Trailer Bearing / Brake Repairs,

 For the oil bath hubs, EZ-loader which uses Reliable hubs, recommends 50W SAE automotive oil (however you may have problems trying to find any).
 But the latest is to use a outboard lower unit synthetic gear oil of 80-90 weight.
 My EZ loader dealer says the factory uses and recommends regular Yamaha gear oil.

-Axle Seals ; You should also NEVER consider reusing a seal that has been driven out of the hub, except in an emergency, as they almost all of the time get misshaped on removal.
+When servicing an axle. you should also NEVER consider reusing a seal that has been driven out of the hub, except in an emergency, as they almost all of the time can get misshaped on removal.
 The seals are the most important item here to keep out the water.
 Now, here is one important bit of information.
 Many of you will usually buy the bearings at automotive supply stores, probably because they are closer than the marine store.
 But they normally can not cross-reference the numbers for the marine seals.
 They will have to measure the old seal to come up with a seal the same approximate size that will fit.
-However these new automotive seals will only have a single sealing lip that comes down to the spindle basically straight and no inner coil tension spring.
+However these new automotive seals will only have a single sealing lip that comes down to the spindle basically straight and NO inner coil tension spring.
 That said, remember here I said NO inner coil tension spring, the last ones I got (2017) for my lake boat trailer were from an automotive parts store, so maybe some brands have updated, but the price was higher.

 Most marine seals have a single or double sealing lip with a circular coil spring inside the lip putting more tension on the seal surface.
 The neoprene seal lip will come down to the spindle and then protrude inward almost 1/2 the width of the metal part.
 You might get by with a single lip automotive seal if the spindle seal surface is totally smooth and with no rust or pit holes.
 Is it worth the potential problems of using an inferior type seal only designed to keep out highway dust, instead of salt water?
 The right seals usually sell for from $2.50 to $3.50 each at marine supply stores.
 As with the bearings, write down the numbers off the seal, also measure the spindle dia. of the seal area, and the dia. of the outside of the seal, plus the total thickness of the seal body.